OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/tfs/service-url.md

 ## Description

 During system configuration, there is a field where user needs to enter the Service URL.
-Now what does {{SITENAME}} accept in the Service URL field.
+Now what does <code class="expression">space.vars.SITENAME</code> accept in the Service URL field.

 ## Solution

-Service URL is a mandatory field during system configuration that is used to provide OpsHubTFSService URL. {{SITENAME}} requires OpsHubTFSService to communicate with Team Foundation Server (TFS) and Azure DevOps.
+Service URL is a mandatory field during system configuration that is used to provide OpsHubTFSService URL. <code class="expression">space.vars.SITENAME</code> requires OpsHubTFSService to communicate with Team Foundation Server (TFS) and Azure DevOps.

-Refer [Why {{SITENAME}} needs OpsHubTFSService?](purpose-of-opshubtfsservice.md) section to learn more about OpsHubTFSService.
+Refer [Why <code class="expression">space.vars.SITENAME</code> needs OpsHubTFSService?](purpose-of-opshubtfsservice.md) section to learn more about OpsHubTFSService.

 You need to register OpsHubTFSService before providing URL in Service URL field.
 Refer [How to register OpsHubTFSService?](register-opshubtfsservice.md) to learn about how to register OpsHubTFSService.